Fine-Tuning Language Models to Know What They Know: Experiments

 To evaluate the impact of these changes, every individual scalar value within $\Delta \mathbf{W}$ was ranked by its magnitude (L1 norm).
 A patching ratio $p \in [0, 100]\%$ was then defined, representing the top $p\%$ of weight changes with the highest absolute values.
-Finally, a partially patched model, $\mathbf{W}_{p}$, was constructed by adding only these selected updates to the base model:
+Finally, a partially patched model, $\mathbf{W}_{p}$, was constructed by adding only these selected updates to the original model:

 where $\text{Top}(\Delta \mathbf{W}, p)$ is a sparse tensor containing only the $p\%$ largest magnitude updates from $\Delta \mathbf{W}$ and zeros elsewhere.
-The parameter $p$ was systematically increased from 0\% (the base model) to 100\% (the fully fine-tuned model), and the resulting $d'_{\rm{type2}}$ and raw alignment were measured.
+The parameter $p$ was systematically increased from 0\% (the original model) to 100\% (the fully fine-tuned model), and the resulting $d'_{\rm type2}$ and raw alignment were measured.

 \paragraph{Results} As illustrated in \cref{fig:weight-change-effect}, the experiment revealed a highly non-linear relationship between the volume of weight patching and the improvement in metacognitive performance.
 The most striking observation was the efficiency of the highest-magnitude updates.
-Applying only the top 10\% of weight changes yielded a dramatic leap in performance: the $d'_{\rm{type2}}$ value rose sharply from 0.20 to 0.63, capturing roughly 80\% of the total improvement through the entire training process.
+Applying only the top 10\% of weight changes yielded a dramatic leap in performance: the $d'_{\rm type2}$ value rose sharply from 0.20 to 0.63, capturing roughly 80\% of the total improvement through the entire training process.
 Similarly, raw alignment increased from 53.30\% to 63\% within this initial 10\% window.

-Following this rapid ascent, the metrics showed diminishing returns.
-Increasing the patching ratio from 10\% to 50\% led to a more gradual improvement, with $d'_{\rm{type2}}$ peaking at 0.76 and raw alignment stabilizing around 65\%.
+Beyond this initial surge, the rate of improvement slowed considerably.
+Increasing the patching ratio from 10\% to 50\% led to a more gradual improvement, with $d'_{\rm type2}$ peaking at 0.76 and raw alignment stabilizing around 65\%.
 Notably, the remaining 50\% of weight updates, consisting of the smallest scalar changes, contributed almost no additional metacognitive ability.
 The fact that the vast majority of improvement was concentrated in the top 10\% of updates indicates that metacognitive alignment is driven by specific, high-impact weight adjustments rather than a uniform shift across the entire parameter space.
+If a more essential parameter set that substantially drives these improvements can be isolated, it would present a promising opportunity to identify a specialized subnetwork fundamentally linked to metacognitive functions in future research.
 Please refer to \cref{subsec:detailed-analysis-weight-update} for a more detailed analysis of the top weight change and the results of bottom-up patching.